-COVID-19 Update: My practice remains open to all California and Oregon residents via video visits during this challenging and unprecedented time.
-I am not seeing clients in person at this time.
+COVID-19 Update: My practice remains open to all California and Oregon residents via video visits during this time.
+I have limited spots for in-person appointments in Cupertino, CA.

 War in Ukraine: For those affected by the war in Ukraine, we are trying to match potential clients with therapists for short-term, pro bono therapy services.
 Please fill out this form if you are interested as the client, and this form if you are a therapist interested in providing services.
 Refer to this website for more information and/or resources.

 I offer individual psychotherapy to adults and older adults struggling with a variety of mental health problems or stressors, including: